DV

 What is the difference between DGRW and DIVO?

-DGRW (WisdomTree U.S. Quality Dividend Growth Fund) tracks Basket (WisdomTree U.S. Dividend Growth Fund stocks) with a basket approach, while DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a covered call approach.
+DGRW (WisdomTree U.S. Quality Dividend Growth Fund) tracks Basket (WisdomTree U.S. Dividend Growth Fund stocks), while DIVO (Amplify CWP Enhanced Dividend Income ETF) is an ETF built around a derivative overlay strategy.
 They are issued by WisdomTree and Amplify ETFs respectively.

 Can I hold both DGRW and DIVO?